 The battle over the original Tamale Guy restaurant in Ukrainian Village is still raging; the next court date is July 29, and then another in August.
 Per a court call on June 22, Tamale Guy Chicago is closed for business.
 There’s a cash obligation of more than $150,000 in order to get out of the five-year lease.

-In early July, Velez secured a new location for his eponymous restaurant.
+With Tamssot’s help Velez secured a new location in early July for his eponymous restaurant.
 He’ll be partnering with Lone Wolf, a neighborhood tavern on Randolph Restaurant Row in the West Loop.
 He and his family have been teasing developments regularly on the renewed Tamale Guy Instagram.
 Clearly his own expectation, and that of his fans, is that this partnership proves more equitable and beneficial than the previous one.
 He remains media-shy and isn’t talking to the press much about his plans either way.